Okinawan kobudō: Eku

 The Okinawan style of oar is called an eku (this actually refers to the local wood most commonly used for oars), eiku, iyeku, or ieku.
 Noteworthy hallmarks are the slight point at the tip, curve to one side of the paddle and a roof-like ridge along the other.
 One of the basic moves for this weapon utilizes the fact that a fisherman fighting on the beach would be able to fling sand at an opponent.
 While not having the length, and therefore reach, of the bō, the rather sharp edges can inflict more penetrating damage when wielded properly.
+Notable eku kata (forms) include: